 01:447:245 INTRODUCTION TO CANCER

 This course is intended for Life Science majors or those with a strong background in the Biological Sciences.
-It is recommended that students have a background in human physiology and/or anatomy and physiology.

 This course may be used to fulfill the elective requirements of the Biological Sciences major.

 As of Fall 2008, this course may not be used to fulfill the elective requirements of the Genetics major.